owdproject/owd-client/packages/core/README.md

 </p>

 ## Overview
-Open Web Desktop is a project that aims to provide a simple environment to create your own web desktop.
+OWD is a project that aims to provide a simple environment to create your own web desktop.

 ## Features
 - Open-source web desktop client based on Vue.js